kashikarparth/dactl/_posts/2018-04-03-Important-Techniques-for-Deep-Learning.md

 This blogpost is meant for those who are interested in the mathematical fundamentals behind the cutting-edge implementation practices in Deep Learning.
 The following sections are going to be purely theoretical with little to no coding application involved directly in contrast to my previous project-based posts.
 The main idea is to remove the mentality of "hiding behind libraries and abstractions" as opposed to using these to aid an overall research interest, with a certain level of necessary transparency in the understanding of the inner workings of standard models.

-I will be covering the mathematical approach and aiming to develop an intuitive notion among the readers regarding three different practices - Dropout, Batch Normalization, Data Augmentation (both training and testing data) and finding the right learning rates (a considerably under-researched topic in Deep Learning).
+I will be covering the mathematical approach and aiming to develop an intuitive notion among the readers regarding three different practices - Dropout, Batch Normalization and Learning Rate Calculation.
 I consider these to be very relevant in the recent models which gives them the edge over standard training procedures.

 ## Dropout